-- Are services confidential? - Are the staff members licensed or certified? - Are appointments necessary and/or available in a timely manner? - What are the business hours? - Does the agency have experience working with military families? - Does the agency have a good record with the Better Business Bureau?
+Common • Are services confidential?
+Resources • Are the staff members licensed or certified? and Services (Cont'd) • Are appointments necessary and/or available in a timely manner? • What are the business hours? • Does the agency have experience working with military families? • Does the agency have a good record with the Better Business Bureau?
 Although it may seem daunting at first, there will be many resources referred to so often that you will have the telephone number or web address memorized.

-National and CG Resources

-National resources can be obtained by dialing 211or at www.211.org.
+National and CG Resources National resources can be obtained by dialing 211or at www.211.org .
 Callers are connected with information about critical health and human services available in their community.
 211 can provide information on basic needs (food banks, shelters, rental assistance, etc.), physical and mental health resources, employment support, support for older individuals or individuals with disabilities, support for children and families and volunteer opportunities.
 Coast Guard resources are essential (see the Resource List, enclosure 9).
-Ombudsmen should gather and maintan contact information for:

-- Servicing Personnel Office (SPO) for all pay questions. - Command Center office is staffed 24 hours a day and can help you find Coast Guard personnel in service and/or support positions. - Legal is located at the District level and can offer advice and referrals on such concerns as landlord tenant issues, family law issues, wills, and powers of attorney. - Health Benefits Advisor (HBA) provides information on health and dental programs (1-800 9HBA HBA). - TRICARE provides plan information for your geographical area. - Officer of the Day (OOD)/Command Duty Officer (CDO) is on duty during and after working hours. - Coast Guard Mutual Assistance (CGMA) offers financial assistance for emergencies, educational loans and grants, and new baby layette. - Morale Welfare and Recreation (MWR) for use of facilities and information on recreational programs. - WL for assistance balancing family needs with CG responsibilities. - Command Financial Specialist (CFS) for financial guidance.
+Ombudsmen should gather and maintan contact information for: • Servicing Personnel Office (SPO) for all pay questions.
+NOTE: CG • Command Center office is staffed 24 hours a day and can help you find Coast Guard personnel in service and/or support positions. members and their families may also use • Legal is located at the District level and can offer advice and referrals on such concerns as landlord tenant issues, family law issues, wills, and powers of attorney.
+Navy resources such as Navy Health Benefits Advisor (HBA) provides information on health and dental programs (1-800 9HBA HBA).
+Legal Service • TRICARE provides plan information for your geographical area.
+Office (NLSO) and Navy- Marine Corp Relief Society.
+Officer of the Day (OOD)/Command Duty Officer (CDO) is on duty during and after working hours.
+Coast Guard Mutual Assistance (CGMA) offers financial assistanc for emergencies, educational loans and grants, and new baby layett • Morale Welfare and Recreation (MWR) for use of facilities and information on recreational programs. miennen en reeren programme WL for assistance balancing family needs with CG responsibilities